6 Benefits of Open Access

 Open Access policies or mandates are rules or requirements set by governments, funding agencies, or institutions that require work be published in an Open Access format to varying degrees.

-How strict requirements are can vary, with some suggesting and supporting OA publication and others requiring that all publications be published in a specific repository or journal.
-Also, different requirements will have their own ways of achieving Open Access, whether that be via green, gold, diamond, or a mixture of them all.
+How strict requirements are can vary, with some suggesting and supporting OA publication and others strictly requiring that all publications be published in a specific repository or journal.
+If authors do not adhere to mandates, there can be penalties like withholding grant payments or ineligibility for future funding.

-Further, we’re dedicated to giving you all the information you need to understand Open Access.
-Click here for our article, All You Need to Know About Open Access, which covers a range of topics that can help boost your understanding and also keep you up to date.
+Further, we are dedicated to giving you all the information you need to understand Open Access.
+Our article All You Need to Know About Open Access covers a range of topics.